smudgeapp/study-various/excel-udfs/README.md

 1. Open excel and press Alt+F11 to open VBA console.
 2. Copy this code into a new blank module.
-3. Then save the file as .xlam.
+3. Then save the file as 'ExcelAddIn' with extension '.xlam'.
-4. Copy the .xlam file into ../AppData/Microsoft/AddIns - (path may vary depending on excel version/windows version/general local machine setup).
+4. Copy the .xlam extension file into ../AppData/Microsoft/AddIns - (path may vary depending on excel version/windows version/general local machine setup).

 ### REFERENCE

-1. aySumIf(sumRange As Range, colSum As Boolean, colCriteria, colRange As Range, rowCriteria, rowRange As Range)
+1. **aySumIf(sumRange As Range, colSum As Boolean, colCriteria, colRange As Range, rowCriteria, rowRange As Range)**

 Regular sumif, takes criteria from a single column, this method takes a criteria from a column and a row to match values.